Markdown Preview

 Heading 3

-This is a paragraph with bold text and italic text.- Item one
+This is a paragraph with bold text, italic text, and bold italic.- Unordered item one

 inline code